tedyoung/mycmt2-blackjack-baseline/README.md

 # Make Your Blackjack Code More Testable

-This is the starter code base for the "Make Code More Testable" class.
-Also known as "Refactoring to Testable Code".
+This is the starter code base for part 2 of the "Refactoring to Testable Code" (aka "Make Code More Testable") class.
+Also known as "Refactoring to Hexagonal Architecture".

 # Requirements